Jlope677/DoD-Cyber-Sentinel-Challenge/none_shall_pass.md

 ---

 ### 🔒 Mitigation

-- Enforce strict server-side checks for the `alg` field — only accept expected algorithms.
+- Reject tokens with `alg: none`
-- Do not allow `alg: none` unless explicitly required (which is almost never the case).
+- Always validate the JWT algorithm against a whitelist (e.g., `HS256`, `RS256`)
-- Use secure and up-to-date JWT libraries that prevent this misconfiguration.
+- Use maintained JWT libraries with secure defaults

 ---